papretreat/Pasadena-Astronomy-Postdoc-Retreat-2018/README.md

 ## Introduction Talks

-All postdocs gave a 1-minute presentations to introduce themselves and present their research. **See below the links to the Postdocs' bios!**
+All postdocs gave a 1-minute presentations to introduce themselves and present their research. **See below for the links to the Postdocs' bios and their 1-minute presentation (if available)!**

 <a href="PAPR_Bios.pdf">Participants Bios</a>